 Serve cranberry brie pull apart bread topped with fresh thyme and enjoy!

-I don’t see why not!
-I would say you can prep the pull apart bread up until the baking step.
-This really is best warm, so pop it in the oven 20-25 minutes prior to serving and it will be perfectly gooey and delicious once you’re ready to eat.
+I don't see why not!
+You can prep the pull apart bread up until the baking step.
+This really is best warm, so pop it in the oven 20-25 minutes prior to serving and it will be perfectly gooey and delicious once you're ready to eat.

 I think that would be fine, if you don't mind the canned variety.